jeffriesd/dsDraw-python/README.md

   * compress() -- toggles forced compression.
 If the array is already compressed because of its size, this won't do anything.

    ### BST (Binary Search Tree)
-   Binary search trees are drawn to fill their canvas.
+   Vanilla unbalanced binary search tree.
+Nodes are positioned on the canvas to minimize horizontal space using the Reingold-Tilford algorithm.

    To create a new BST, provide the number of elements the tree should have and it will be filled with values from 0 to n-1